klappradla/minirack/README.md

 # Minirack

-My micro version of [Rack](https://github.com/rack/rack), a minimal webserver interface in ruby for simple wrapping of http requests and responses.
-A tiny project to understand the basics of what Rack actually does.<br>
+My micro version of [Rack](https://github.com/rack/rack), a minimal interface between ruby webservers and frameworks for simple wrapping of http requests and responses.
+A tiny project to understand the basics of what Rack does.<br>
 The idea was inspired by [this blog post](http://www.kavinder.com/blog/2014-10-10-rebuild-a-gem-rack/).

 Minirack uses [Thin server](https://github.com/macournoyer/thin/):<br>
 `gem install thin`

-Minirack is executed via the `minirackup` command:<br>
+## Usage

+`minirackup` starts the webserver with the given application.
+If no arguments are given, minirack executs the default application file `config_default.mru`.

-`./bin/minirackup test.mru` calls the Hello-World test file, running a Proc object with 3 elements:
+A config file contains a Proc with 3 items:
-* numerical status
+* numerical HTTP status code (200, 400...)
-* header as hash
+* hash of headers
-* content as string
+* body of the responste as string

+## Content

+minirack consists of 3 parts:
+* server
+* app_builder
+* app

+After the server is initialized and started via the `minrackup` command, the app_builder parses the given application file (or the default application) and initializes an app.
+The app object is then returned and run by the application call.<br>
+Visit `localhost:9292` to view the application.